lernEarnBurn/WheresApp/README.md

 + Plan Plan Plan and Plan some more, cause you forgot something.
 + Chipping away at a larger project compounds.
 + You make stuff and you will improve.

+## Note
+ Use username: poop password: poop for the main account I used for testing.
+It's populated with conversations and stuff.